-(a) The Agency will contract directly with market analysts to perform studies.
+- (a) The Agency will contract directly with market analysts to perform studies.
 Applicants may interact with market analysts and will have an opportunity to revise their project (unit mix, targeting).
-Any revisions must be submitted in writing to both the market analyst and to the Agency, following the schedule in Section III(A), and will be binding on the Applicant for the full application.
+Any revisions must be submitted in writing to both the market analyst and to the Agency, following the schedule in Section III(A), and will be binding on the aApplicant for the full application. - (b) The Agency will limit the number of projects awarded in the same application round to those that it determines can be supported in the market. - (c) The following four criteria are threshold requirements for new construction applications:

-- (b) The Agency will limit the number of projects awarded in the same application round to those that it determines can be supported in the market. - (c) The following four criteria are threshold requirements for new construction applications: - (i) the project's capture rate, - (ii) the project's absorption rate, - (iii) the vacancy rate at comparable properties (what qualifies as a comparable will vary based on the circumstances), and - (iv) the project's effect on existing or awarded properties with 9% Tax Credits or Agency loans. - (d) After the deadline for completing market-related project revisions Applicants may not increase: - (i) rents, irrespective of a decrease in utility allowances, - (ii) the total number of units, or - (iii) the number of units in any bedroom type. - (e) The Agency is not bound by the conclusions or recommendations of the market analyst(s), and will use its discretion in evaluating the criteria listed in this subsection (A)(2). - (f) Projects may not give preferences to potential tenants based on: - (i) residing in the jurisdiction of a particular local government, - (ii) having a particular disability, or - (iii) being part of a specific occupational group (e.g. artists).
+- (i) the project's capture rate,

+- (ii) the project's absorption rate,

+- (iii) the vacancy rate at comparable properties (what qualifies as a comparable will vary based on the circumstances), and

+(iv) the project's effect on existing or awarded properties with 9% tTax eCredits or Agency loans.
+Applicants may not increase rents or the number of units

+(d) aAfter the deadline for completing market-related project revisions Applicants may not increase:

+(i) rents, irrespective of a decrease in utility allowances,

+(ii) the total number of units, or

+(iii) the number of units in any bedroom type.

+- (\underline{ed}) The Agency is not bound by the conclusions or recommendations of the market analyst(s), and will use its discretion in evaluating the criteria listed in this subsection (A)(2). - (fe) Projects may not give preferences to potential tenants based on: - (i) residing in the jurisdiction of a particular local government, - (ii) having a particular disability, or - (iii) being part of a specific occupational group (e.g. artists).